ExaChem/exachem/docs/user_guide/cholesky_decomposition.rst

 .. code-block:: json

   "CD": {
-    "diagonal": 1e-5,
+    "diagtol": 1e-5,
     "itilesize": 1000,
     "write_cv": [false,5000]
   }

-:diagonal: ``[default=1e-5]`` The diagonal threshold used to terminate the decomposition procedure and truncate the Cholesky vectors.
+:diagtol: ``[default=1e-5]`` The diagonal threshold used to terminate the decomposition procedure and truncate the Cholesky vectors.

 :itilesize: ``[default=1000]`` The tilesize for the cholesky dimension representing the number of cholesky vectors.
 It is recommended to leave this at the default value.